 Questions continue to pop up every day about the THC vape cartridge brand Big Chief Extracts.
-We’ve researched this fast-moving brand for months now, variously concluding “black market,” “legit,” and “questionable.”
-It may simply be the case that the correct way to label the company is “a disorganized, mismanaged SNAFU.”
+We’ve researched this fast-moving brand for months now, and as of now, Big Cheif is a registered brand.

 UPDATE disclaimer: Big Chief seems to be a pretty controversial brand out there.
 We here at DabConnection would like to clarify that this post is not an endorsement for the company’s legitimacy, quality, or business practices.
 Our sole mission is to help cannabis consumes find out the truth.
 We stand by our objective and fair research, which is made to the best of our ability.